Canon 60D vs G7X Mark II

 Studio photographers will appreciate that the Canon 60D (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 60D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 60D better than the Canon G7 X Mark II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 60D:

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.